dmulyalin/ttp/docs/source/TTP_TAGS/Lookups.rst

      - specifies location of the file to load lookup table from
    * - `key`_
      - If csv loader used, *key* specifies column name to use as a key
+   * - `database`_
+     - Name of database loader touse to load lookup data

 name
 ------------------------------------------------------------------------------
 ``name="lookup_table_name"``